swanson/swanson.github.com/_posts/2014-02-24-integration-testing-rest-apis-for-android.md

 You can't go wrong with any of the latter three approaches (I would recommend not going down the test server path if possible).

-If you don't care about having a completely blackbox test, go with the Retrofit interface mock.
-If you want something very close to a real server, but still want fine control, give WireMock a shot.
+If you don't care about having a true blackbox test, go with the Retrofit interface mock.
+If you want something close to a real server, but still want fine control, give WireMock a shot.
 If you just need something basic, I think it's hard to beat my 100-line Retrofit client and a folder of `.json` files.

-The important thing isn't which you choose, but rather that you pick an approach that will work for your project and team.
-Instrumentation tests can provide a lot of value and reduce the burden for manual testing, so investing time to create a reliable test suite is worth the cost.
+The approach you choose isn't important, pick the one that works best for your project and team.
+Instrumentation tests can provide a lot of value and reduce the burden for manual testing, so investing time to create a reliable test suite will pay off in the end.

 [d]: https://twitter.com/_swanson/status/437703758139506688
 [jw]: https://twitter.com/JakeWharton